 Encoders provide feedback for speed, direction, and distance for precisely controlled operations.

-Encoder generates fixed number of pulses, sends them to the controller, which determines length of travel.
+An encoder generates a fixed number of pulses and sends them to the controller, which determines the length of travel.

 Encoders ensure that the item to be filled is in the correct position before the filling mechanism activates.